Ollama-Agent-Roll-Cage/oarc-rag/docs/Cognition.md

 }}%%

 stateDiagram-v2
-    [*] --> OPTIMAL
+    [*] --> AWAKE_OPTIMAL

+    state AWAKE {
+        AWAKE_OPTIMAL: OPTIMAL (80-100% energy)
+        AWAKE_FATIGUED: FATIGUED (60-80% energy)
+        AWAKE_OVERTIRED: OVERTIRED (30-60% energy)
+        AWAKE_CRITICAL: CRITICAL (10-30% energy)
+        AWAKE_PROTECTIVE: PROTECTIVE (<10% energy)

-    OPTIMAL --> FATIGUED: Energy < 80%
+        AWAKE_OPTIMAL --> AWAKE_FATIGUED: Energy < 80%
-    FATIGUED --> OPTIMAL: Energy restored ≥ 80%
+        AWAKE_FATIGUED --> AWAKE_OPTIMAL: Energy restored ≥ 80%
-    FATIGUED --> OVERTIRED: Energy < 60%
+        AWAKE_FATIGUED --> AWAKE_OVERTIRED: Energy < 60%
-    OVERTIRED --> FATIGUED: Energy restored ≥ 60%
+        AWAKE_OVERTIRED --> AWAKE_FATIGUED: Energy restored ≥ 60%
-    OVERTIRED --> CRITICAL: Energy < 30%
+        AWAKE_OVERTIRED --> AWAKE_CRITICAL: Energy < 30%
-    CRITICAL --> OVERTIRED: Energy restored ≥ 30%
+        AWAKE_CRITICAL --> AWAKE_OVERTIRED: Energy restored ≥ 30%
-    CRITICAL --> PROTECTIVE: Energy < 10%
+        AWAKE_CRITICAL --> AWAKE_PROTECTIVE: Energy < 10%
-    PROTECTIVE --> CRITICAL: Energy restored ≥ 10%
+        AWAKE_PROTECTIVE --> AWAKE_CRITICAL: Energy restored ≥ 10%
+    }

+    state SLEEP {
+        SLEEP_NAPPING: Light recovery
+        SLEEP_SLOW_WAVE: Deep organization
+        SLEEP_REM: Knowledge synthesis
+        SLEEP_RECOVERY: Emergency restoration
+    }

+    AWAKE --> SLEEP: Sleep triggered
+    SLEEP --> AWAKE: Wake up

-    note right of PROTECTIVE: Only emergency operations,\nforced recovery cycle note right of CRITICAL: Essential operations only,\nhigh-priority and critical tasks note right of OVERTIRED: Resource conservation mode,\nextra optimization applied
+    note right of AWAKE_PROTECTIVE: Only emergency operations,\nforced recovery cycle note right of AWAKE_CRITICAL: Essential operations only,\nhigh-priority and critical tasks note right of AWAKE_OVERTIRED: Resource conservation mode,\nextra optimization applied

+    note right of SLEEP_RECOVERY: Emergency restoration\nHighest priority sleep state note right of SLEEP_SLOW_WAVE: Deep memory consolidation\nSystem optimization note right of SLEEP_REM: Knowledge synthesis\nCreative connections note right of SLEEP_NAPPING: Light maintenance\nQuick energy recovery
 ```

-### 2.3 Sleep Stages

-The system implements multiple sleep stages inspired by human sleep cycles:

-1. **NAPPING**: Light sleep for quick recovery, can be interrupted
-2. **SLOW_WAVE**: Deep sleep for significant energy recovery and memory organization
-3. **REM**: Creative connections and knowledge synthesis
-4. **RECOVERY**: Emergency recovery mode for overtired systems

-The sleep scheduling algorithm determines the appropriate sleep stage and duration based on the current system state.
-This biomimetic approach to system maintenance mirrors how human sleep cycles serve different cognitive functions.
-The sleep scheduler selects increasingly deeper and longer recovery periods as system energy decreases, with RECOVERY being the most intensive stage reserved for critical conditions.
-This mechanism connects directly to the maintenance strategies outlined in the main specification, providing scheduled periods for optimization tasks that would otherwise impact performance during normal operation.
+The system employs a state-based optimization mechanism that adjusts resource usage based on current energy levels.
+This function maps system states to optimization levels, allowing components to adapt their behavior accordingly.
+Higher optimization levels correspond to more aggressive resource conservation strategies, ensuring the system can maintain essential functionality even when energy is low, as specified in the main architecture document's energy management guidelines.

 ```
-ScheduleSleep():
-  if system_state = PROTECTIVE:
-    stage ← RECOVERY
-    duration ← 30.0
-  else if system_state = CRITICAL:
-    stage ← SLOW_WAVE
-    duration ← 20.0
-  else if system_state = OVERTIRED:
-    if entropy > high_threshold:
-      stage ← REM
-      duration ← 15.0
-    else:
-      stage ← SLOW_WAVE
-      duration ← 10.0
-  else:
-    stage ← NAPPING
-    duration ← 5.0

-  ExecuteSleepCycle(stage, duration)

-ExecuteSleepCycle(stage, duration):
-  current_sleep_stage ← stage
-  start_time ← current_time()

-  if stage = NAPPING: PerformNapping(duration)
-  else if stage = SLOW_WAVE: PerformSlowWaveSleep(duration)
-  else if stage = REM: PerformREMSleep(duration)
-  else if stage = RECOVERY: PerformRecoverySleep(duration)

-  current_sleep_stage ← AWAKE
-  UpdateSystemState()
+GetOptimizationLevel():
+  Match system_state:
+    OPTIMAL:    return 0
+    FATIGUED:   return 1
+    OVERTIRED:  return 2
+    CRITICAL:   return 3
+    PROTECTIVE: return 4
 ```

-## 3. Awake State Phases
+## 3. AWAKE Phase

-The system operates in several distinct phases during the awake state, each with specific characteristics and responsibilities.
+The AWAKE phase represents the period when the CRAG system actively processes user queries, acquires new information, and builds experiences within the Experience Graph.
+During this phase, the system's behavior adapts based on its current energy and entropy levels, transitioning between different states to optimize performance and resource usage.

+When the system enters a new AWAKE phase after sleeping, the Experience Graph begins relatively empty for the current session, gathering new experiences as users interact with the system through queries and other operations.

-### 3.1 Alert Phase
+### 3.1 Alert State (OPTIMAL)

-During the Alert phase, the system operates at peak performance and responsiveness:

-The Alert Phase represents the optimal operational mode when energy levels are high.
-This algorithm configures the system for maximum accuracy and proactive processing.
-In this phase, the system prioritizes result quality over computational efficiency, enabling features like speculative processing and advanced retrieval techniques.
-This phase aligns with the performance optimization strategies in the main specification, representing the baseline state where all systems operate at full capacity without constraints.
+The Alert state represents the optimal operational mode when energy levels are high (80-100% energy), characterized by peak performance and responsiveness.
+This algorithm configures the system for maximum accuracy and proactive processing, prioritizing result quality over computational efficiency.
+It aligns with the main specification's baseline state where systems operate at full capacity.

 ```
 OperateInAlertPhase():
+  # Active only in OPTIMAL state
   if system_state ≠ OPTIMAL: return false

+  # Configure for peak performance
-  SetOptimizationLevel(0)
+  SetOptimizationLevel(0)          # No resource conservation
-  EnableProactiveOperations(true)
+  EnableProactiveOperations(true)  # Allow speculative processing
-  SetRetrievalPriority("accuracy")
-  StartAlertPhaseMonitoring()
+  SetRetrievalPriority("accuracy") # Prioritize quality over speed/cost
+  StartAlertPhaseMonitoring()      # Initiate specific monitoring for this phase

   return true
 ```

-### 3.2 Focused Phase
+### 3.2 Focused State (FATIGUED)

-The Focused phase represents directed attention on specific tasks with moderate energy:

-This algorithm configures the system for balanced operation when energy levels are good but not optimal.
-The Focused Phase represents a slight degradation from peak performance, implementing light optimizations to conserve resources while maintaining strong functionality.
-This state corresponds to the multi-level optimization approach described in the main specification, where the system can dynamically adjust its resource consumption based on operational conditions, prioritizing current tasks while beginning to limit background activities.
+The Focused state operates when energy levels are moderately reduced (60-80% energy).
+This algorithm configures the system for balanced operation, typically active during the `FATIGUED` state (though the logic allows it in `OPTIMAL` under specific configurations or transitions).
+The Focused State represents a slight shift from peak performance towards resource conservation.
+It implements light optimizations (Level 1) by prioritizing active tasks and potentially reducing the scope or aggressiveness of background processes compared to the Alert state.
+This state aligns with the multi-level optimization approach described in the main specification, enabling dynamic adjustment of resource consumption based on operational conditions, maintaining high responsiveness for current requests while initiating energy-saving measures.

 ```
 OperateInFocusedPhase():
+  # Applicable in OPTIMAL or FATIGUED states, representing high or slightly reduced energy
   if system_state ∉ {OPTIMAL, FATIGUED}: return false

-  SetOptimizationLevel(1)
+  SetOptimizationLevel(1) # Apply light optimization
-  PrioritizeCurrentTasks()
-  SetRetrievalPriority("balanced")
+  PrioritizeCurrentTasks() # Ensure active requests have resource priority SetRetrievalPriority("balanced") # Balance accuracy and speed/cost

   return true
 ```

-### 3.3 Conservation Phase
+### 3.3 Conservation State (OVERTIRED, CRITICAL)

-When energy is limited, the system enters Conservation phase to maintain essential functions:
+The Conservation state activates when energy is limited (30-60% energy for OVERTIRED, 10-30% energy for CRITICAL), allowing the system to maintain essential functions while reducing resource usage.
 The Conservation Phase algorithm implements significant energy-saving measures during periods of limited resources.
 This mode increases caching effectiveness, disables non-essential background tasks, and shifts retrieval strategies toward efficiency over comprehensiveness.
 It proactively schedules sleep cycles when possible to recover energy.
 This phase directly implements the graceful degradation principles described in the main specification, allowing the system to continue functioning effectively even with significantly reduced resources by focusing only on high-priority operations.

 ```
 OperateInConservationPhase():